tawona-swe/microbank-challenge/README.md

   * **`clientservice`**: `8081`
   * **`bankingservice`**: `8082`

-The frontend is configured to run on port `3000` (default for `npm start`) and is hardcoded to call the backend services at `http://localhost:8081/api` and `http://localhost:8082/api`.
+The frontend is configured to run on port `5173` (default for `npm run dev`) and is hardcoded to call the backend services at `http://localhost:8081/api` and `http://localhost:8082/api`.

 -----